 The cons of not going full wall height are that horses that can chew the top surface of the wall unless it is protected by a metal edging, and that metal edging itself could cause injury if hit at the wrong angle by a flying equine leg.

-Additionally a partial wall of kickboards does not offer protection from a rearing or clambering horse.
+Additionally, a partial wall of horse stall kick panels does not offer protection from a rearing or clambering horse.
 In fact, a horse can use the partially kickboarded wall for leverage to climb the wall or hang a hoof up on its surface when attempting such naughty behavior.

 On the other side of the ‘wall’ equation a full height kickboarded wall can block passive airflow between stalls and block light.
 The likelihood that a horse will argue with his equine neighbor and launch an attack directly at a partition wall with both hind feet is more likely than a horse kicking a front stall wall or back wall.